shuklak13/Statistics/notes/Correlation_Regression.md

 * the significance of individual predictors can be measured via T-test
 * `lm(equation, data)` from the stats package
 	* you can model interaction terms in your equation using `term1:term2`
-* Chapter 11 of "Mathemtical Statistics with Applications" by Wackerly covers the mathematics behind Regression in more depth.
+* Chapter 11 of "Mathemtaical Statistics with Applications" by Wackerly covers the mathematics behind Regression in more depth.

 ## Outliers and Influential Points
 * Outliers